-2020 Changes of assumptions - A discount rate change from 2.63% as of August 31, 2019 to 2.33% as of August 31, 2020, lowering the participation rate assumption for employees who retire after the age of 65, and lowering the ultimate health care trend assumption to reflect the repeal of the excise (Cadillac) tax on high-cost employer health plans.
+2020 Changes of assumptions - Lowering the participation rate assumption for employees who retire after the age of 65 and lowering the ultimate health care trend assumption to reflect the repeal of the excise (Cadillac) tax on high-cost employer health plans.

-2019 Changes of assumptions - A discount rate change from 3.69% as of August 31, 2018 to 2.63% as of August 31, 2019, lower participation rates, and updates to the health care trend assumptions.
-2018 Changes of assumptions - Updated health care trend assumption, revised demographic and economic assumptions based on the TRS experience study, and a discount rate change from 3.42% as of August 31, 2017 to 3.69% as of August 31, 2018.
+2019 Changes of assumptions - Lower participation rates and updates to the health care trend assumptions.

+2018 Changes of assumptions - Updated health care trend assumption and revised demographic and economic assumptions based on the TRS experience study.